Patrick Space Force Base: Access

-Patrick Space Force Base lies on a barrier island, and is primarily accessed from the mainland by the Pineda Causeway (State Road 404) in Satellite Beach, or State Road A1A which runs the entire length of Patrick SFB.
+Patrick Space Force Base lies on a barrier island.
+It is primarily accessed from the mainland by the Pineda Causeway (State Road 404) in Satellite Beach, or State Road A1A which runs the entire length of Patrick SFB.

 Water

 The base obtains potable water from the city of Cocoa.
 A single potable water line from Cocoa runs under the Sykes Creek Bridge at Sea Ray Drive.

 Media

 The Missileer was published by the base weekly until 28 September 2012.
-It was discontinued due to defense budget cutbacks as a result of sequestration.
-A local paper, Florida Today, publishes The Shark Pride weekly, as a replacement for the former publication.
+It was discontinued due to defense budget cutbacks due to sequestration.
+A local paper, Florida Today, publishes The Shark Pride weekly as a replacement for the former publication.

+Amateur radio restrictions

+The US Code of Federal Regulations specifies that amateur radio operators within 322 kilometers of Patrick must not transmit with more than 50 watts of power on the 70-centimeter band.